 (gonad weight/round weight x 100; GSI) as well as the hepatosomatic index (liver weight/round weight x 100; HSI) for both females and males.
 The results obtained indicate that macroscopic maturity classification captures changes in the maturity status of female Pacific halibut during an entire reproductive cycle, with females being increasingly classified as maturing from July onwards and with ripe females only present in January and February, consistent with the expected peak in spawning during this period.
 The GSI in females increases gradually from July until just prior to the spawning time, when the highest GSI levels are highest (close to 10%), and changes in GSI reflect the increase in ovarian size during ovarian development.
 In contrast, the highest levels of HSI are found in September and October, coinciding with the peak of vitellogenesis.
 Current efforts are devoted to complete the microscopic staging of females throughout an entire reproductive cycle based on the histological assessment of ovarian samples and to compare it with the results of the macroscopic staging.
-Future efforts involve the analysis of additional reproductive markers to assist with efforts involve the analysis of additional reproductive markers to assist with ovarian staging.
+Future samples and to compare it with the results of the macroscopic staging.
+Future efforts involve the analysis of additional reproductive markers to assist with ovarian staging.
 The results of this study will substantially improve the accuracy of current maturity staging techniques, in addition to updating current estimates of maturity-at-age, and will result in improved estimates of the actual spawning biomass.